Aspirinsmurf/risky-plays-calculator/README.md

 d4,h2,f2,2b4;4;d4,f2,f2
 ```

-If you want to add to an existing entries table with actions from a new player, start the string with a semicolon:
+If you want to add to an existing table with actions from a new player, start the string with a semicolon:
 ```
 ;dodge 4+, dodge 4+
 ```

 ## The Dice Rolls
-RiskyPlay supports six different types of dice rolls: normal d6 rolls, skill rolls, blocks, armor breaks, injury rolls and arbitrary odds.
+RiskyPlay supports six types of dice rolls: normal d6 rolls, skill rolls, blocks, armor breaks, injury rolls and arbitrary odds.

 ###  Normal rolls